Mat (municipality): Overview

 The municipality is located on the middle part of the Mat river's course.
 It encompasses the northern part of the former Mat District; the southern part is now part of Klos.
-The territory is largely composed of mountains and hills, which has only been opened up by National Road 6, which links the coastal town of Milot with Peshkopi.
+The territory is largely composed of mountains and hills, which has only been opened up by National Road 6, which links the town of Milot with Peshkopi.

 The area is bounded by mountain ranges to the east and west.
-The Mat river is dammed in two locations in the area, forming Lake Ulzë and the smaller Lake Shkopeti.
-The municipality also contains the Zall Gjoçaj National Park.
+The Mat river is dammed in two locations in the area, forming Lake Ulzë and the smaller Lake Shkopet.
+The municipality also contains a part of the Zall Gjoçaj National Park.

-King Zog of Albania's grandfather was from Mat.
+A notable figure of Mat is King Zog of Albania, born in Burgajet, a village in northern Mat.